B2B Email marketing – 5 ways to engage customers & grow sales

 Starting at $15 a month, this is the largest ESP out there.
 It allows you to customize your mails and automate to a certain extent.
 It also provides learning resources to help improve your marketing skills.

 This is a full-service marketing platform.
 Its email marketing offering includes the usual personalisation, automation and analytics, as well as content management packages and a free customer relationship management (CRM) tool.

 Make sure you fully understand the capabilities of each of these platforms so you select the right one for your particular needs.
-They are all so easy to integrate into your Comalytics B2B e-commerce system that you can do it yourself.
+They are all so easy to integrate into your Comalytics B2B e-commerce shopping cart system that you can do it yourself.
 Feel free to contact us for help though.

 The bottom line…

 B2B email marketing is a powerful and cost-effective tool to build your business.
 It helps drive traffic and sales, very effectively engaging your customers and building trust and loyalty.
 With email automation, once mails are set up, sending them out at the right time is effortless.
 Then all you need to do is track the analytics, and fine-tune where necessary to make sure you’re maximising your business results.